KivalEvan/BeatSaber-JSMap/deno/README.md

 Deno related: if you're having issue of not being able to retrieve module on import, reload or cache the module to fix it.
 To reload or cache the module, run `deno cache --reload yourscriptpath.ts` and restart Deno server if necessary.
 If it still does not work, change to a different workspace.

-## Note

-Beatmap v2 (legacy) is deprecated, this will be around until it end of support officially by Beat Games.
-Convert the map with `convert.V2toV3(difficultyData)` after fetching the difficulty data with `load.difficultyLegacy('difficulty.dat')`.

-`load.difficultyLegacy('difficulty.dat')` will be removed in favour of `load.difficulty('difficulty.dat', 2)`.
-This will also automatically convert map to a specific version when the loaded data is not the correct version.
-Loading beatmap v3 will proceed as normally, but recommended to specify `3` as new beatmap version may exist in the future.

 ## Beginner Tips